If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 Anxiety[xiv] and depression[xv] are often grouped together both in nootropic circles as well as in the psychiatric/medical world.
 But they are two distinctly different conditions.
 Even though the cause of anxiety and depression may overlap.

 The cause of anxiety and depression can be traced to a number of different conditions.
-But contrary to what mainstream medicine and the big drug companies would have you believe, it’s probably not as simple as a serotonin problem.
+But contrary to what mainstream medicine and the big drug companies would have you believe, it’s probably not as simple as a serotonin imbalance.

 So boosting serotonin in this case will not help.
 And is often the reason why so many people have no success with SSRIs and other prescription antidepressants.